assamite/itm_project/docs/source/base_data/final.rst

 =============

 This data consists of data file ``final.dat`` and side information file ``final.sdat``.
-Data consists of 20000 floating point numbers seprated by new lines and side information contains two floating point numbers for each line in data.
-Data and side information was grouped line by line to form data points in three dimensional model :math:`(X,Y,Z)`.
+Data file has 20000 floating point numbers separated by new lines and side information contains two floating point numbers for each line in data file.
+Data and side information was grouped line by line to form a three dimensional space :math:`(X,Y,Z)`.
 Each data point is then a 3-tuple :math:`(x, y, z)`, where :math:`x` contains data to compress and :math:`y` and :math:`z` the two side information columns.
-For closer inspection, the data was plotted in 3D space as is seen in Figure 2.
+For closer inspection, the data was plotted in 3D space as is seen in Figure 1.

 .. _final_1:

 .. figure:: figures/final_1.png

 	Figure 1.
-Data and side information plotted in 3D space.
+Data (:math:`X`) and side information (:math:`Y`, :math:`Z`) plotted in 3D space.

 When inspecting the Figure 1., we can see that the data seems to have two shapes in it; with